Unosquare-CoE-JavaScript/erick-sevilla/Notes/Chapter1.md

-## You don´t know JavaScript Yet - Getting Started
+# You don´t know JavaScript Yet - Getting Started

+## Chapter 1: WhatIsJavaScript?

 ### What’s With That Name?
 JavaScript was mainly purposed to be used by Java developers and have some statements similar to it but as Jeremy Jerith said on 2009: